robertZaufall/mindm-mcp/README.md

 This MCP server can be installed in Claude Desktop or other MCP-compatible applications, allowing LLMs to:

 1. Access mindmap content
-2. Manipulate mindmaps
+2. Manipulate mindmaps (coming)
-3. Create new mindmaps based on LLM-generated content
+3. Create new mindmaps based on LLM-generated content (coming)

 ## Troubleshooting

 - Ensure MindManager is running before starting the server
 - For macOS, make sure you allow Claude Desktop to automate MindManager
-- Check that the correct MindManager version (23-26) is installed

 ## Acknowledgements